The Complete Archive

 Close Encounters

 Documented contact events: touch, sound, smell — and in several cases, conversation.
-The witnesses passed polygraphs and psychological evaluation, and their accounts never changed across months of interviews.
+Interviewed again months apart, the witnesses tell the same story in the same words, down to details that would be easier to forget.
 What they describe fits no category we have.

 Night Shift Terrors